 Queues start to grow long after 8:30am or so however, so you may choose to simply enjoy the impressive façade and interior instead.

 Address: 6 Parvis Notre Dame, Pl.
 Jean-Paul II, 75004, Paris

 11:00am – Marais

 Visit the famous Place du Vosges and explore the surrounding neighbourhood’s winding medieval streets, which afford plenty of Instagram-worthy opportunities.

-12:30pm – Lunch: Montparnasse
+12:30pm – Lunch: Crepes in Montparnasse

 For a typical French culinary experience, head to any crêperie in Montparnasse.
 This area was historically populated by people from Brittany, the home of the crêpe, and remains a centre for restaurants serving authentic crêpes and galettes (savoury crêpes made with whole-meal flour).

 From the Marais, catch Métro line 4 to Edgar Quinet and wander down Rue Montparnasse, which runs North from the Métro station and drop in on any of its crêpe restaurants for an authentic meal.
 One that I'd recommend is La Belle Ronde.

 2:00pm – Musee D’Orsay